What 20 years in property can do!

 These stories are all about fear and the herd mentality.
 Here’s what Warren Buffett, one of the world’s most successful investors, has to say about fear: ‘Be fearful when others are greedy.
 Be greedy when others are fearful’.

-Let’s apply that logic to today’s market conditions in Sydney
+Let’s apply that logic to today’s market conditions in Sydney and Melbourne.

 Are people greedy right now, or fearful?
 Yes, they’re fearful.
 The scary headlines are getting to them.
 They can see that property prices have fallen 10-15% and the buying opportunities are there but they’re hesitating.